HLasse/StudyGroup5Neuro/README.md

-# MEG_analysis
+# Study group 5

-MEG analysis for neuroscience
+Scripts for analysis of the MEG and fMRI experiments for the course Advanced Cognitive Neuroscience, Aarhus University, 2019